ainoruo/HealthDiary-server/README.md

 This repository contains both the back-end server and the front-end client for the HealthDiary application.
 The back-end is built with Node.js and Express, providing RESTful APIs, while the front-end is served from the `public` directory and is responsible for the user interface.

+Front-end repository can also be found here: [Front-end](https://github.com/ainoruo/healthdiary)

 ### Login page of the application.
 ![front page of the application](images/frontpage.png)